2018 Student Photography Competition

 In partnership with the Geography Society, the Geography Department is holding its annual photography competition for geography students across the department (Undergraduate, Postgraduate and PhD).
 This is a chance for students to demonstrate their photography skills and illustrate some of the key concepts in geography.

 All submissions must be sent via email to firstname.lastname@example.org.
 The competition closes on Friday 23 February and all photographs must be submitted by this date.
 A new, larger panel comprised of John Reades, Brooke Robinson and the Geography Society Committee will judge the photos and choose our winners.
-The exhibition will take place soon after the deadline closes.

 The categories have changed this year, although some old favourites are included.
 Photos must be submitted to a particular category with a title and a short description of why they are included in the chosen category.
 The limit is two photos per entry and must be in two different categories.